Localization and Specialization for Hamiltonian Torus Actions: Examples

-$ \textbf{Example 1b.}$ In the case of the specialization of the $T^n$ action on $M^{2n}$ (symplectic toric manifold) to the action of some generic $S^1$ (i.e. with $M^{S^1}=M^T$), we can proceed using this simple algorithm. \\ The weights of $T^n$ action are easy to read from moment polytope - they are just primitive integer vectors in the directions of the edges.
+\begin{example} In the case of the specialization for a $T=T^n$ action on $M^{2n}$ (i.e. a symplectic toric manifold) to the action of some generic circle $S^1$ (i.e. with $M^{S^1}=M^T$), we can proceed using this simple algorithm. \\

+The weights of $T$ action are easy to read from the moment polytope - they are just primitive integer vectors in the directions of the edges.
 To get the weights for our chosen $S^1$-action, we just need to use the appropriate projection $\pi: \lie{t}^* \rightarrow (\lie{s}^1)^*$.
-To compute the basis of generating classes we use the method from Section 3 with $\xi$ a generator of our $S^1$ to get a $T$-basis, and then we project with $\pi$.
-If the fixed points are $p_1, \ldots, p_d$, we denote by $a_1, \ldots, a_d$ the generating classes assigned to them and by $G_1, \ldots, G_d$ the faces of moment polytope that are the flow up faces of the corresponding fixed point.
-Recall that for any $v \in (\bb{Z}^n)^* \subset (\bb{R}^n)^*$ we denote by $prim(v)$ the primitive integral vector in direction of $v$.
-Using this notation, Theorem \ref{main} states that $f=(f_1, \ldots ,f_d) \in \oplus_{j=1}^d \,\bb{Q}[x]$ is an equivariant cohomology class of $M$ if and only if for any fixed point $p_l$ we have
+To find a basis of generating classes we first use the method from Appendix \ref{generatorsfortoric} with $\xi$ a generator of our $S^1$ to get a $T$-basis, and then use projection $\pi$.
+If the fixed points are $p_1, \ldots, p_d$, we denote by $a_1, \ldots, a_d$ the generating classes assigned to them and by $G_1, \ldots, G_d$ the faces of moment polytope that are the flow up faces of the corresponding fixed points.
+Recall that for any $v \in (\bb{Q}^n)^* \subset (\bb{R}^n)^*$ we denote by $prim(v)\in (\bb{Z}^n)^*$ the primitive integral vector in the direction of $v$.
+Using this notation, and the construction from Appendix \ref{generatorsfortoric}, Theorem \ref{main} states that $f=(f_1, \ldots ,f_d) \in \oplus_{j=1}^d \,\bb{Q}[x]$ is an equivariant cohomology class of $M$ if and only if for any fixed point $p_l$ we have

+where the product is taken over all vertices $r$ not in $G_l$ such that $r$ and $p_j$ are connected by an edge.
+The equivariant Euler class $e(p_j)$ is the product of all weights at $p_j$, therefore, up to a multiplication by a rational constant, it is equal to

+where the product is taken over all vertices $r$ connected to $p_j$.
+Thus the above condition is equivalent to

-where product is taken over all fixed points $r \in G_l$ that are connected with $p_j$ by an edge in $G_l$. \\Consider, for example, vertex $v_3$ in the case described above.
-The face $G_3$ is the face spanned by $v_3,v_5,v_7,v_8$. \\
+where the product is taken over all fixed points $r \in G_l$ that are connected with $p_j$ by an edge in $G_l$. \\